 Imagine you are given a product to sell.
 Where do you start?
 Maybe marketing has put together a competitive landscape.
-Your job is not to only to sell but sell the shit out of it.
+Your job is not only to sell but sell the shit out of it.
 You are left as the salesperson to figure out how to sell the product.
 Good luck.
-Anyone see a problem with this?
+Does anyone see a problem with this?

 Frontline Sales Strategy?

 I hesitate to call this a sales strategy.
 A sales strategy means something different to different people.
-It could mean deciding whether to go with direct sales people or a distribution channel.
+It could mean deciding whether to go with direct salespeople or a distribution channel.
 Or possibly how a specific territory may be split up.
 Who gets the big anchor accounts?
-Who goes after a geography?
+Who goes after geography?
 It’s too general.

-That is the not the sales strategy I am talking about.
+That is not the sales strategy I am talking about.
 The most critical component of any company strategy should be incorporating a well thought out and adaptable frontline sales strategy.
-Frontline are the sales people in the field.
+Frontline is the salespeople in the field.
 The grinders.
 The callers.
 The ballers.
 The road warriors.
-The hustlers who get up everyday and hit the pavement looking for the next sale.
+The hustlers who get up every day and hit the pavement looking for the next sale.
 They are the frontline.
 What we go through on a day to day basis is rough.
 Exhausting at times.
 Yet at the same time hectic.
 A good hectic.
-By adding frontline my intention is to emphasize the importance of focusing on the sales people in the field.
+By adding frontline my intention is to emphasize the importance of focusing on the salespeople in the field.
 Not a corporate sales strategy.

 All too often the battle being fought in the trenches goes unnoticed.
 There are too many companies relying on hope.
 As you know hope is not a strategy.

-A frontline sales strategy is important and very critical to excelling sales without much added cost.
+A frontline sales strategy is important and very critical to excelling in sales without much-added cost.
 I always ask “What is the difference between your product and the competition?”
 I strongly believe, ABSOLUTELY NOTHING!
-People will spew off better specs, faster, easier to use, etc. Those things are important, however the main different is…..YOU.
-The sales person is the most important factor in the sale.
+People will spew off better specs, faster, easier to use, etc. Those things are important, however, the main difference is…..YOU.
+The salesperson is the most important factor in the sale.

 Another one of my strong beliefs is there is no such thing as B2B.
 I really don’t like that term.
-There is no such thing as business to business selling.
+There is no such thing as a business to business selling.
 Intel doesn’t sell to Apple.
 Slack doesn’t sell to a startup.
 The deals are negotiated by people.
 Person to person or P2P is much more appropriate.
-A sales strategy is far more effective with a micro view rather than a high level macro view.
+A sales strategy is far more effective with a micro view rather than a high-level macro view.
 I caution though micro doesn’t mean micro-management.
-That is the last thing you want to do to your top sales people is kill their freedom.
+That is the last thing you want to do to your top salespeople is kill their freedom.

-A simple example is looking that differences between an iPhone and Android.
-Not really much difference but asking the question of how a person uses the phone leads to a different conversation.
-On an iPhone you can’t attach an excel file to an email for example.
+A simple example is looking at differences between an iPhone and Android.
+Not really much different but asking the question of how a person uses the phone leads to a different conversation.
+On an iPhone, you can’t attach an excel file to an email for example.
 For work, you might find that important.